Valerie Perrine: Career

 She played soft-core pornography actress Montana Wildhack in the film adaptation of Kurt Vonnegut's Slaughterhouse-Five (1972).
 Perrine was photographed nude for a pictorial layout in the May 1972 issue of Playboy, later appearing on the cover in August 1981.
-She then became the first actress to appear nude on American television by exposing her breasts during the May 4, 1973, PBS broadcast of Bruce Jay Friedman's Steambath on Hollywood Television Theater.
+She then became the first actress to appear nude on American network television by intentionally exposing her breasts during the May 4, 1973, PBS broadcast of Bruce Jay Friedman's Steambath on Hollywood Television Theater.
 Only a few PBS stations nationwide carried the program.
 Later in 1973, she appeared in the episode "When the Girls Came Out to Play" of the romantic anthology television series Love Story (1973).

 In 1975, Perrine was nominated for the Academy Award for Best Actress and the Golden Globe for Best Motion Picture Actress (Drama) and won the Best Actress Award at the Cannes Film Festival for her role as comedian Lenny Bruce's wife, stripper Honey Bruce, in Bob Fosse's Lenny (1974).

 She portrayed Carlotta Monti, mistress of W.C.
 Fields, in the biopic W.C.
 Fields and Me (1976).
 She played Miss Eve Teschmacher, moll of criminal mastermind Lex Luthor, in Superman (1978).
 For this role, she was nominated for the 1979 Saturn Award for Best Supporting Actress.
 She reprised her role as Miss Teschmacher in Superman II (1980).

 Perrine played Charlotta Steele, ex-wife of a rodeo champion played by Robert Redford, in The Electric Horseman (1979).
 Her career grew uneven after an appearance in Can't Stop the Music (1980), for which she was nominated for a Razzie Award for Worst Actress.
 This film has since become a cult classic.
 In 1982, she played the role of Marcy, the wife of a corrupt police officer, in The Border with Jack Nicholson.
 In 1986, she starred in the failed CBS comedy series Leo & Liz in Beverly Hills with Harvey Korman.

 In the years since then, Perrine has worked in lower-profile projects, although she did have a small supporting role in the 2000 Mel Gibson film What Women Want.
 In 1995, Perrine made a guest appearance on the series Homicide: Life on the Street, playing an ex-wife of Richard Belzer's character, Detective John Munch.

-Stacey Souther directed and produced Valerie, a documentary about Perrine's career and her experience with Parkinson's disease.
+Stacey Souther directed and produced Valerie, a 45-minute documentary about Perrine's career and her experience with Parkinson's disease.
 Valerie was screened at the Edmonton Film Festival in 2020.

 Personal life

+In 1969, Perrine began dating Hollywood hair stylist Jay Sebring.
+He invited her to a dinner party in Benedict Canyon, Los Angeles.
+She found someone to work for her that night, but at the last minute that person got sick, and Perrine had to show up for work.
+It turned out that the party she missed was the night when the Manson Family murdered six people at Sharon Tate's home, including Sebring.

+As of April 2023, Perrine lives in Beverly Hills, California.